-Depending on where you live, there could be severe consequences if law enforcement notices a cannabis smell on your clothes, in your car, or at your home.
+Depending on the legal status of cannabis in your state or county, there could be consequences if law enforcement notices a cannabis scent on your body, in your car, or even in your own home.

 Containing the smell of your weed